We strive to

 Undergraduate researchers are expected to

-Have completed at least one full academic year as an AE major
+Have completed at least one full academic year as an AE or ME major

 Commit to at least two consecutive semesters of research (can be across different academic years)